ibm-aur-nlp/domain-specific-QA/README.md

 # domain-specific-QA
-Extracting six domain-specific QA datasets from MS MARCO
+Extracting six domain-specific QA datasets from MS MARCO.
+More details can be found in our paper ["Forget Me Not: Reducing Catastrophic Forgetting for Domain Adaptation in Reading Comprehension"](https://arxiv.org/abs/1911.00202)

 ## To generate 6 domain specific QA datasets from MS MARCO